larryhastings/big/README.md

-* Added `LinkedList` to new module *big.types*.  `LinkedList` is a thoughtful implementation of a standard linked list data structure, with an API and UX modeled on Python's `list` (or, more accurately, `collections.deque`) class.
-Unlike Python's builtins, you're permitted to add and remove values to a `LinkedList` while iterating.
+* Added `LinkedList` to new module *big.types*.  `LinkedList` is a thoughtful implementation of a standard linked list data structure, with an API and UX modeled on Python's `list` and `collections.deque` objects.
+Unlike Python's builtins, you're permitted to add and remove values to a `LinkedList` while iterating.  `LinkedList` also supports locking.
 * Added `String` to new module *big.types*.  `String` is a subclass of `str` that tracks line number and column number offsets for you.
 Just initialize one big `String` containing an